Nihat Özdemir

 Nihat Özdemir (born 5 April 1950) is a Turkish business man, owner of Limak holding and former president of the Turkish Football Federation.
 He was the Deputy President and Press Spokesman for Turkish Süper Lig football club Fenerbahçe SK.

 Limak Holding was launched in 1976 by Özdemir and Sezai Bacaksız, with Özdemir focussing on cement and energy while Bacaksız focussed on airports and tourism.
 In 2011, Özdemir and Bacaksız were listed as billionaires by Forbes.

+In April 2025, Özdemir released the trailer to his upcoming multiplayer horror game Scary Cargo.